webgpu/webgpufundamentals/webgpu/lessons/webgpu-transparency.md

 You should see that every other square is "transparent" in that it wasn't even drawn.

-It's common in a shader used in transparency to discard based on the alpha level.
+It's common in a shader used for transparency to discard based on the alpha value.
 Something like

 ```wgsl
 @fragment fn fs(fsInput: OurVertexShaderOutput) -> @location(0) vec4f {